GitTools/GitVersion/BREAKING_CHANGES.md

 *   The `BranchPrefixToTrim` configuration property has been removed. `RegularExpression` is now used to capture named groups instead.
     *   Default `RegularExpression` for feature branches is changed from `^features?[/-]` to `^features?[/-](?<BranchName>.+)` to support using `{BranchName}` out-of-the-box
     *   Default `RegularExpression` for unknown branches is changed from `.*` to `(?<BranchName>.+)` to support using `{BranchName}` out-of-the-box
 *   The `Mainline` mode and the related implementation has been removed completely.
-The new `TrunkBased` version strategy should be used instead.
+The new `Mainline` version strategy should be used instead.
-*   The `TrunkBased` workflow doesn't support downgrading the increment for calculating the next version.
+*   The `Mainline` version strategy doesn't support downgrading the increment for calculating the next version.
 This is the case if e.g. a bump messages has been defined which is lower than the branch increment.
 *   The branch related property `is-mainline` in the configuration system has been renamed to `is-main-branch`
 *   The versioning mode has been renamed to deployment mode and consists of following values:
     *   ManualDeployment (previously ContinuousDelivery)